 It's often framed as a pro screen time book, that Jordan loves screens and wants everyone on them.
 The fact of the matter is, I wrote the 'The New Childhood' for the same concerns as the people who don’t like screens.
 I was really concerned that we have kids developing unhealthy attitudes and displaying unhealthy behaviors on screens.
 We have politicians tweeting terrible things in very public ways, things I wouldn’t want to see my kids say.

 The book stems from all these concerns.
 How do we parent better to raise a generation that uses these tools in a way that’s better than they are being used right now?
 How do we get them to have the deep values that we care about, religious values, philosophical values, values of human camaraderie?
 How do we get our kids to articulate that with the tools they have?

 Good grownups, good parents, good teachers are those who are figuring out how to preserve the things they care about, the essential things of childhood while also adapting to a changing world in it’s changing context.

 It’s doesn’t help to say that screens are bad.
 They aren’t going anywhere.
 Instead we need to find a way to overcome these challenges and concerns that parents have.
 That is what the book is about and that’s why I wrote it.

-A senior fellow for the Joan Ganz Cooney Center at Sesame Workshop and Professor at Temple University in Philadelphia, he wrote a column for Forbes' on global education and digital play from 2012 to 2017.
+About Jordan: A senior fellow for the Joan Ganz Cooney Center at Sesame Workshop and Professor at Temple University in Philadelphia, he wrote a column for Forbes' on global education and digital play from 2012 to 2017.
 Shapiro is also a judge on the Varkey Foundation's 'Global Teacher Prize Academy' that awards US $1 Million annually to an exceptional teacher who has made an outstanding contribution to their profession.
 Photo Credit: Amanda Steinberg